aimacode/aima-glossary/glossary.md

 It is a branch of Psychology which deals with the mental processes involved in obtaining and comprehending new information.
 Some of the prominent processes include judging, problem solving and remembering.

 ## collusion

+It is an unfair or illegal agreement by two or more persons trying to manipulate the values.

 ## color constancy
 ## communication
 ## commutativity